Texas jail says guards didn’t notice inmate giving birth

 The woman had the baby in a Fort Worth jail cell on May 17, according to Tarrant County Sheriff’s Office spokeswoman Lt.
 Jennifer Gabbert.

 The woman “did not immediately disclose the birth, but the baby was soon discovered by a corrections officer” and both were taken to a hospital, Gabbert said.
-She could not immediately provide information about the health of the mother and child, or other details.
+She could not immediately provide information about the health of the mother and child.

 Jail staff knew the woman was pregnant and had been checking on her regularly, Gabbert said, without specifying the frequency of those checks or whether they knew her due date.